-Virginia 2013–2014 Black Bear Harvest
+Virginia 2014–2015 Black Bear Harvest

 Mast conditions greatly influence the distribution of harvest among hunting seasons.
-Years with poor mast production typically result in archery bear harvests that make up a greater proportion of the total harvest compared to years with good mast production.
-With the fall of 2013 as one of the worst years on record for mast production in Virginia, an archery kill that was 31% of the total harvest was virtually identical to the proportion of bears killed during archery seasons in the seven other worst mast years since 1989 (which averaged 32% of the total harvests).
-During years with better mast conditions, the archery harvest typically averages 19% of the total harvest.
+Years with poor mast production typically result in archery harvests that make up a greater proportion of the total harvest compared to years with good mast production.
+The fall of 2014 was one of the best years on record for mast production in Virginia compared to 2013, which was one of the worst years for fall mast production.
+Both the archery harvest (423) and muzzleloader harvest (370) decreased by 40% and 10% respectively while the firearms season harvest(1503) increased by approximately 40% over the 2013 harvest.
+Therefore, as expected, the early season archery harvest was a much smaller proportion of the total harvest than during the 2013 season and at approximately 18% of the total harvest, was well within the predicted range of total harvest composition.
+The average percent of bears killed during archery season in the poorest mast years is 32% of total harvest, while the average percent of bears killed during the archery season in better or good mast years is 19%.